JuliaPy/pyjulia/README.md

 while precompiling PyJulia and cannot be changed at run-time.
 Consequently, PyCall only works if it loads the same libpython in Julia and Python.
-This is why PyJulia has to be imported in a Python executable dynamically linked to libpython when using the same PyCall precompilation cache.
+This is why PyJulia has to be imported in a Python executable dynamically linked to libpython, if it shares the same PyCall precompilation cache.

 The aforementioned hack worked by monkey-patching Julia's precompilation mechanism to emit the precompilation cache file to